luigimalaguti/TheConcierge/README.md

 To get the token needed for the bot, you can visit the official telegram website which explains how to use [BotFather](https://core.telegram.org/bots#6-botfather).

-Perfect, now you can start programming your Bot.

 The structure of your project is as follows:

 ```